zzo/JUTE/README.md

 Code Requirements
 ------------------

 To utilize JUTE you need only to make 1 small addition to your test Javascript file.
+Look [at the client-side examples](https://github.com/zzo/JUTE/tree/master/backend/nodejute/examples/clientSide) for a more thorough treatment.

 ### Javascript Requirements

+#### Add the 'gallery-jute' module

 Your Javascript test file must 'use' the 'gallery-jute' module: